bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2023/CloudDeploy.md

   # ...
 ```

+> [!NOTE]
-***NOTE**: Specifying the schemes is optional.
-If you don't specify them, Kobweb defaults to "http" and "https".*
+> Specifying the schemes is optional.
+If you don't specify them, Kobweb defaults to "http" and "https".

 ### Add a Dockerfile